 This complete Fleet Diploma was located by Mark Houston, a metal detectorist, in 2016 in Lanchester, County Durham.
 It’s a one-of-a-kind piece of official documentation from the bygone era of the Roman occupation that also identifies one of Britain’s first sailors.
 The document is still being analyzed for further information.
 This rare certificate went on display in the museum in the summer of 2017.

 The Museum of Archaeology is located on the Palace Green between the Durham Castle and the cathedral.
 Its opening hours are from 10 a.m. to 4 p.m., Monday through Saturday.
 There is no parking on site, but the location is served by Durham Cathedral Bus.

 Access to the Lanchester Diploma is free of charge, though one has to check in at the front desk.
-The display case is located on the second floor.
+The display case is located on the first floor.
 The building is equipped with an elevator and is wheelchair accessible.